turbotage/AI-ML-Course/README.md

 $$

 ## Animation/Plotting
+Each run, produces an gif/animation of the simulation, a relational graph over agents and their chosen targets and a plot of the average velocity over time.
+Each agent is colored in the animation.
+The meaning of the coloring is dependent on which target generation method was used.
+For the ```random_generator``` the coloring has no meaning, while for the ```cluster_generator``` each cluster gets its own color.
+None of the examples in this text will be using the ```cluster_generator``` but feel free to test it.
+Each agents also has an arrow attached.
+The arrow points towards its current goal position.

 ## Iterative Procedure
 How each agent shall move towards its goal position is determined by the ```update()``` function of the ```Environment``` class.